obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 Function References have to be matched to a Function Definition.
 However, not all type information can always be inferred from the function reference's location.

-The introduction of a 'FunctionType' isolates the template and function parameters as well as the return type.
-In order to match a function reference to its definition, assuming the identifiers match, only their FunctionTypes have to be compared in an 'open' and flexible way.
+The introduction of a 'FunctionType' isolates the function parameters and the return type.
+In order to match a function reference to its definition, assuming the identifiers match, their FunctionTypes have to be compared in an 'open' and flexible way.

+Template parameters are on the function, not the function type, but they too have to be matched - although this is much simpler.

+The matching algorithm needs to know what function arguments types are concrete and which are inferred.
+Because of the leave-to-root nature of processing of the AST, a type reference for, say a number literal, is inferred from the literal and set to its smallest possible type.
+These inferred types can be changed to 'larger' compatible types in order to match a certain function parameter type definition.
+Types that are not inferred cannot be changed and a compile error will result if no match to a function definition can be made.

 When a match is found, the types on the Function Reference may have to be changed in order to match those of the function definition.
 Then the overload-keys will be equal and the `FunctionDefinition` will show up on the reference object.